henryzt/GOSH-FHIRworks2020-React-Dashboard/README.md

 ### Overview
 The dashboard prototype came with three main sections (Patient list viewer, Advanced Search, Statistics), utilising FHIR data strcuture and standards.

-The user interface is built based on Ant Design library, with many customized CSS and modified designs.
+The user interface is built based on React Ant Design library, with lots of self-customized CSS and modified designs.
 The UI is fully responsive, with a separate mobile tab menu for native mobile app experience.

 ![img](screenshots/demo.gif)

 ### FHIR Data Viewer (With Raw Json viewer)
 The patient list can be viewed by a choice of table or card layout.
-In the table layout, the user can easily sort the entire database by clicking the table head, and view full patient observation in a popup drawer.
+In the table layout, the user can easily sort or reorder the entire database by clicking the table head, and view full patient observation in a popup drawer.

 For each observation entry, more advanced user can even view the raw FHIR json for more detailed info.

 ![img](screenshots/list.gif)

 ### Search
-Due to the extensiveness of FHIR data structure, each search rule has to be carefully written, thus it is quite difficult to write an advanced search function with these many data inputs.
+Due to the extensiveness of FHIR data structure, each search rule has to be carefully written, thus it is quite hard to write an advanced search function with these many data inputs.
 However, with the help of the antd library, quite promising results can still be achieved.
 Additionally, `Exact match` function was written to better filter the results.

 ![img](screenshots/search.gif)